zachregester/personal-project/README.md

 --------
 In a real production environment, I would schedule a daily job (seed → run → test) to refesh data and add source freshness checks on regular cadence.

-This repo is for viewing only - it omits environment configuration and credentials.
+This repo is for viewing only, it omits environment configuration and credentials.

-Definitions are generic (industry - standard HR metrics like headcount, hires, attrition, etc).
+Definitions are generic (industry-standard HR metrics like headcount, hires, attrition, etc).